Death of Felicia Teo: Appeal for full acquittal

-On 9 March 2023, Ahmad lost his appeal for a full acquittal of the murder charge, as the Chief Justice Sundaresh Menon noted that Ragil was still at large and the charge of murder against Ahmad cannot be proceeded until and unless Ragil's assistance was secured.
-The seriousness of the charge faced by Ahmad was also supported by the public interest that revolved about the need to resolve investigations, which were more of a priority than Ahmad's own personal interest in being freed from the hardships (inclduing the rejection of his new passport application) that come from having an unresolved murder charge hanging over him.
+On 9 March 2023, Ahmad lost his appeal for a full acquittal of the murder charge, as the Chief Justice Sundaresh Menon noted that Ragil was still at large and the charge of murder against Ahmad cannot proceed until and unless Ragil's assistance was secured.
+The seriousness of the charge faced by Ahmad was also supported by the public interest, which revolved around the need to resolve investigations, which was more of a priority than Ahmad's own personal interest in being freed from the hardships (including the rejection of his new passport application) that come from having an unresolved murder charge hanging over him.
 The judge also agreed that by granting a full acquittal, Ahmad would potentially be immune from a potential prosecution for murder should there be new evidence to shed more light on his involvement in the offence committed.